Homemade Corned Beef Sandwiches

 Corned Beef Sandwiches

-Corned Beef Sandwiches are the homemade take on the classic New York delicatessen staple, served on toasted rye bread with sauerkraut and homemade Russian dressing.
+Corned Beef Sandwiches are a homemade take on the classic New York delicatessen staple, served on rye bread with a variety of tasty fixings.

 5 from 1 vote